Checking and Preparing PDB Files

 - Records of both types use a simple fixed-column format explained here.

-- “TER” records indicate which atoms are at the terminal of a protein chain.
+- “TER” records indicate which atoms are at the end of a protein chain.

 Important Things to Check in a PDB File